GautamGupta/bb-legacy-plugins/support-forum/trunk/readme.txt

 === Support Forum ===
 Contributors: so1o, mdawaffe
 Tags: support, forums
-Requires at least: 0.74 Changeset #581
+Requires at least: 0.8
-Tested up to: 0.74 Changeset #581
+Tested up to: 0.8

 Change the forum into a support forum